 12. Washi Tape Wall Art

 Try this wall art technique in one room, and you just might go wild for Washi tape!
 Made from durable Japanese paper, Washi tape comes in a variety of colors and patterns, making it a simple, fun choice for decorating.
-Apply the tape in stripes or geometric designs to canvas, paper, wood, plastic, or metal (or even the wall itself!) to create one-of-a-kind wall art.
+Apply the tape in stripes or geometric designs to canvas, paper, wood, plastic, or metal wall art (or even the wall itself!) to create one-of-a-kind wall art.
 Bonus tip: it’s totally removable!

 Design and print your very own DIY wall art and décor with Blurb.
 Get started.